waynegraham/registry.clir.org/_projects/2017-the-emperor-of-west-texas-digitizing-the-amon-g-car.md

 ---
 layout: project
-title: "The Emperor of West Texas: Digitizing the Amon G. Carter Papers"
+title: The Emperor of West Texas: Digitizing the Amon G. Carter Papers
 ---